intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 unit in a range request {{Section 14 of HTTP}}.

-### IPv4
+### IPv4 Class E

-Codepoints that are reserved for future use can be especially problematic.
-Reserving codepoints without attributing semantics to their use can result in diverse or conflicting semantics being attributed without any hope of interoperability.
-An example of this is the "class E" address space in IPv4
-{{?RFC0988}}, which was reserved without assigning any semantics.
+Protocol identifiers or codepoints that are reserved for future use can be especially problematic.
+Reserving values without attributing semantics to their use can result in diverse or conflicting semantics being attributed without any hope of interoperability.
+An example of this is the "class E" address space in IPv4 {{?RFC0988}}, which was originally reserved in {{?RFC0791}} without assigning any semantics.

-For protocols that can use negotiation to attribute semantics to codepoints, it is possible that unused codepoints can be reclaimed for active use, though this requires that the negotiation include all protocol participants.
+For protocols that can use negotiation to attribute semantics to values, it is possible that unused codepoints can be reclaimed for active use, though this requires that the negotiation include all protocol participants.
 For something as fundamental as addressing, negotiation is difficult or even impossible, as all nodes on the network path plus potential alternative paths would need to be